apetrovic/basicn/readme.txt

 and programs compiled with BasicN requires .NET 3.5 framework (and above) to run.

-I wrote BasicN couple of years ago, part for fun, part as learning exercise, and part for sentimental reasons, to mark 25 years since I ran my first program on friend's Commodore 64.
+I wrote BasicN couple of years ago, part for fun, part as a learning exercise, and part for sentimental reasons, to mark 25 years since I ran my first program on friend's Commodore 64.